yunz-dev/nixvim/README.md

    <br>
 </div>
 </h1>
-<p align=center>Standalone nixvim flake based on Lazyvim with some more changes.</p>
+<p align=center>Standalone Nixvim flake based on Lazyvim with some more changes.</p>

 ---